bcole808/wp-social-metrics-tracker/src/readme.txt

 = 1.5.2 =
 * Fixed an issue where Facebook stats were not collected for some websites in languages other than English
+* Fixed an issue where a Facebook count of one was reported as zero

 = 1.5.1 =
 * Updated the Facebook Graph API to version 2.3 (latest)